 The professional doctorate in Practical Theology is therefore a practice-based research degree aimed at participants in a variety of professional and/or voluntary contexts.
 It is particularly addressed to the needs of part-time candidates, who are supported not only by regular one-to-one supervisions, but also through their participation in regular residential seminars and workshops.
 These serve to punctuate the academic year and offer valuable peer support.

 Given that the traditional Ph.D. has normally been designed for those seeking a career in academic teaching and research, the professional doctorate is an alternative that offers advanced training for a wider range of career paths, whilst retaining an explicit research focus directed towards enhancing the knowledge base and understanding of such professions.
 If the conventional Ph.D. was aimed at producing “professional researchers,” then it may be said that professional doctorate is designed to develop “researching professionals.”
+Those looking to pursue this career path will want to stand out from the competition as there will be a high standard of applicants looking to work within this field.
+Perhaps using services such as ARC Resumes IL to help polish and perfect their resume is the ideal course of action for someone looking to enjoy success at job interviews.

 This means that candidates are encouraged to use their professional, voluntary, or ministerial practice as the foundation of a structured process of advanced research in practical theology.
 In that respect, the design of the programme fits very well with recent developments in practical theology that encourage a process of “theological reflection” on practice, and that increasingly regard the discipline as a form of “action research,” or strategic and participatory research directed towards transformative social change.